Partygate

 After the mock press conference video leaked, on 8 December 2021, Johnson announced a Cabinet Office inquiry, eventually undertaken by civil servant Sue Gray.
 In January 2022, the Metropolitan Police opened its own investigation into potential breaches of COVID-19 regulations, which delayed Gray's report.
 An update on Gray's investigation was published on 31 January 2022.
 Gray's final report in May 2022 described multiple events, including excessive drinking and a lack of respect shown to cleaning and security staff.
 She concluded that senior political and civil service leadership "must bear responsibility for this culture".

 Public disquiet over the events led to a decline in public support for Johnson, the government and the Conservatives, and contributed to the party's loss of the 2021 North Shropshire by-election and poor performance in the 2022 local elections.
-In early 2022, a number of opposition, and a few Conservative, politicians called for Johnson's resignation or a confidence vote.
-The scandal led to the resignation of five senior Downing Street staffers in February, and that of Parliamentary Under-Secretary of State for Justice David Wolfson in April.
+In early 2022, a number of opposition, and a few Conservative politicians called for Johnson's resignation or a confidence vote.
+The scandal led to the resignation of five senior Downing Street staff in February, and that of Parliamentary Under-Secretary of State for Justice David Wolfson in April.
 On 21 April, MPs referred the allegations that Johnson misled Parliament over events to the Parliamentary Privileges Committee.

+On 9 June 2023, Johnson resigned as an MP after having received the committee's draft report.
+The committee's final report, published six days later, concluded Johnson had deliberately and repeatedly misled Parliament and impugned and intimidated the committee, would have recommended a 90-day suspension had he not resigned, and recommended that Johnson not be given a courtesy access pass to Parliament otherwise given to former MPs.
+On 19 June 2023, MPs voted 354 to 7 to accept the results of the privileges committee report, which included Johnson having his privilege to access parliament removed.